Educational technology: Preschool

 Various forms of electronic media can be a feature of preschool life.
 Although parents report a positive experience, the impact of such use has not been systematically assessed.

-The age when a given child might start using a particular technology such as a cellphone or computer might depend on matching a technological resource to the recipient's developmental capabilities, such as the age-anticipated stages labeled by Swiss psychologist, Jean Piaget.
+The age when a given child might start using a particular technology, such as a cellphone or computer, might depend on matching a technological resource to the recipient's developmental capabilities, such as the age-anticipated stages labeled by Swiss psychologist, Jean Piaget.
 Parameters, such as age-appropriateness, coherence with sought-after values, and concurrent entertainment and educational aspects, have been suggested for choosing media.

 At the preschool level, technology can be introduced in several ways.
 At the most basic is the use of computers, tablets, and audio and video resources in classrooms.
 Additionally, there are many resources available for parents and educators to introduce technology to young children or to use technology to augment lessons and enhance learning.
 Some options that are age-appropriate are video- or audio-recording of their creations, introducing them to the use of the internet through browsing age-appropriate websites, providing assistive technology to allow disabled children to participate with the rest of their peers, educational apps, electronic books, and educational videos.
 There are many free and paid educational website and apps that are directly targeting the educational needs of preschool children.
 These include Starfall, ABC mouse, PBS Kids Video, Teach me, and Montessori crosswords.
 Educational technology in the form of electronic books [109] offer preschool children the option to store and retrieve several books on one device, thus bringing together the traditional action of reading along with the use of educational technology.
 Educational technology is also thought to improve hand-eye coordination, language skills, visual attention, and motivation to complete educational tasks, and allows children to experience things they otherwise would not.
 There are several keys to making the most educational use of introducing technology at the preschool level: technology must be used appropriately, should allow access to learning opportunities, should include the interaction of parents and other adults with the preschool children, and should be developmentally appropriate.
 Allowing access to learning opportunities especially for allowing disabled children to have access to learning opportunities, giving bilingual children the opportunity to communicate and learn in more than one language, bringing in more information about STEM subjects, and bringing in images of diversity that may be lacking in the child's immediate environment.

 Coding is also becoming part of the early learning curriculum and preschool-aged children can benefit from experiences that teach coding skills even in a screen-free way.
 There are activities and games that teach hands-on coding skills that prepare students for the coding concepts they will encounter and use in the future.
+Minecraft and Roblox are two popular coding and programming apps being adopted by institutions that offer free or low-cost access.